raspiblitz/raspiblitz/pull_request_template.md

 Thank you for your contribution to RaspiBlitz.
 Before submitting this PR, please make sure:
-- [ ] That its based against the `dev` brach - not the default release branch.
+- [ ] it is based against the `dev` branch - not the default release branch.
+- [ ] format shell scripts with [shellcheck](https://www.shellcheck.net/) to improve readability.
+(this entry can be deleted)